AamirL1011/WeChatter/README.md

 ## Running in Docker

-There is a provided Docker compose configuartion file provided in the root directly.
+There is a provided Docker compose configuration file provided in the root directly.
 Simply run the following command in the root directory to build and run both the client and api server:
 ```javascript
 docker compose up --build
 ```